Best Countries To Live In The World >> for a quality lifestyle.

 What makes a country safe?
 The Global Peace Index tries to quantify this.
 It ranks the world’s countries according to a wide range of verified statistical sources of public safety.

 We’ve written a detailed article on the Safest Places to Live in the world.
-Please read for the safest countries in each region.
+Please read about the safest countries in each region.

 Health outcomes, political stability, and environmental threats are also important.
 Low rates of pick-pocketing don’t count for much when there is an earthquake!